methodphoto/methodphoto/lip2025/index.md

 Elizabeth Brown is an artist whose primary mediums are photography and printmaking.

 She enjoys working collaboratively, collecting stories and images of objects to learn more about people.
-Observation is a key element of her work and a need to capture unique images presented to her by life, nature and events.
-She is fascinated by the random effects of weather and light on her subjects.
-Nature inspires a large part of her experimental analogue photography and printmaking and she often uses her garden as a darkroom
+Observation is a key element of her work and a need to capture unique images inspired by life.
+Nature inspires a large part of her experimental analogue photography and printmaking and she often uses her garden as a darkroom.

 **Website:** www.elizabethhaybrown.com<br />
 **Instagram:** @elizabethhaybrown